 In a perfect world, there would be such a thing as risk-free travel.
 Unfortunately, no matter what type of trip we are planning, there’s always the chance that things go wrong.
 Travel insurance exists to offer protection from the unexpected, and mitigate the financial risks associated with traveling.

-Hopefully you don’t need to use your travel insurance plan, and can enjoy a stress-free vacation.
-However, in the unfortunate event that you encounter travel issues, it’s important to know the steps needed to be reimbursed by your travel insurance provider through filing a claim.
+In the unfortunate event that you encounter travel issues, it’s important to know the steps needed to be reimbursed by your travel insurance provider through filing a claim.

 How to Claim Travel Insurance